avajs/ava/docs/recipes/jspm-systemjs.md

 }
 ```

-NOTE: If you use async/await in your source code (not in your test code), you will need to install `babel-polyfill` from npm and add it to your `require` array.
+NOTE: If you use async/await in your source code (not in your test code), you will need to install [@babel/polyfill](https://www.npmjs.com/package/@babel/polyfill) and add it to your `require` array.

 ### Example test file